erickweil/better-auth-credentials-plugin/README.md

 - Auto sign-up (optional) and management of Account linking and session creation
 - Similar in behaviour to the default email & password flow, but YOU handle the verification of the credentials and allow automatically sign-up
 - Route customization, you can choose the route path and the body parameters (using zod schema that doubles as validation and OpenAPI documentation)

-Examples:
+- Supports custom callbacks for sign-in and sign-up events

+Examples (All are built using express + MongoDB):
+- examples/basic - Basic usage example with a fake user store, showcasing the credentials callback functionality and how to handle user data
-- examples/express - Express.js example configured with MongoDB and uses this plugin to perform LDAP authentication, showing how easy is to use it
+- examples/ldap-auth - Uses this plugin to perform LDAP authentication, showing how easy is to use it

 Considerations:
 - You need to return a `email` field after the authentication, this is used to create/update the user in the database, and also to link the account with the session (email field should be unique).